Loading

 Prinsep family

 In 1850 Henry Thoby Prinsep (1792–1878), a director of East India Company, obtained a 21-year lease on it from Henry Fox, 4th Baron Holland (1802–1859), of Holland House, thanks to the painter George Frederic Watts (1817–1904), a friend of both the Hollands and the Prinseps.
-Watts, the Prinseps and Henry's sisters-in-law such as Julia Margaret Cameron lived, worked and entertained here for 21 years, making it the centre of their salon.
+Watts, Henry's wife Sara Monckton Prinsep and her sisters including Julia Margaret Cameron lived, worked and entertained here for 21 years, making it the centre of their salon on Sunday afternoons.

 When the lease expired in 1871, the Prinseps moved out and the Hollands demolished the building.
 Thoby Prinsep then leased a large plot of land on Melbury Road (abutting the leasehold plot of Lord Leighton) from Henry Fox-Strangways, 5th Earl of Ilchester (the heir of the 4th Baron Holland), part of which he gave to Watts.
 On his plot, Watts commissioned Frederick Cockerell to build a new house which he named New Little Holland House, and in which he lived from 1876 until his death in 1904.
 The house was demolished in 1964 after failed attempts by the London County Council to place a building preservation order on it.
 In its place was built a block of flats designed by Austin Blomfield, named Kingfisher House, which continues to occupy the site.